 What is NOPAT?

 Mathematically, net operating profit after tax formula represented as below,

 Net Operating Profit After Tax Formula is also known as Net Operating Profit less adjusted Taxes (NOPLAT).
 It is to be noted that the formula for NOPAT doesn’t include the one-time losses or charges.
 As such, it is a good representation of the operating profitability of a company.

 Step 1: Firstly, the EBIT of the company is determined on the basis of information available in the income statement.
-EBIT is computed by deducting the cost of goods sold and operating expenses from the total revenue of the company.
+EBIT is calculated by deducting the cost of goods sold and operating expenses from the total revenue of the company.